liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/05-managing-liferay-maven-projects.markdown

 server, make sure to update `settings.xml` with these changes.

-Now that your repositories are configured, they're ready to receive all the Liferay Maven artifacts you'll download and the Liferay plugin artifacts you'll create!
+Now that your repositories are configured, they're ready to receive all the Liferay Maven artifacts you'll download and the Liferay module artifacts you'll create!